Add a vCenter Cloud Account

 - Click the Connect button.
 CloudCenter Suite will now attempt to validate your account credentials.

-- After the credentials are verified, the Connect button changes to an Edit button and two new fields appear Enable Account For and Enable Reporting By Org Structure, as shown in the figure below.
+After the credentials are verified, the Connect button changes to an Edit button and two new fields appear Enable Account For and Enable Reporting By Org Structure,

 Set the Enable Account For dropdown per the table below.